 DESCRIPTOR GUIDELINES

 Production/ Communicability

 10-9 8-6 5-3 2-0

-- summarizes the text fully - uses enough language to answer the question(s) - provides opinion - communicates ideas clearly and coherently - elaborates and/or gives reasons examples, and/or details - attempts to accomplish the task fully, but may lack some examples or details - has some unclear, disconnected, or repeated ideas - gives an incomplete or partially faulty summary - does not accomplish the task fully because response: - is slightly off-topic (not related to text) - is mostly repetitive - lacks ideas, examples and details - has many unclear, disconnected ideas BUT errors DO NOT hinder overall comprehension -DOES NOT produce enough language to assess - ideas CAN NOT be understood
+uses enough language to answer the question(s) provides opinion communicates ideas clearly and coherently elaborates and/or gives reasons examples, and/or details attempts to accomplish the task fully, but may lack some examples or details has some unclear, disconnected, or repeated ideas does not accomplish the task fully because response: has irrelevant ideas is mostly repetitive lacks ideas, examples and details has many unclear, disconnected ideas BUT errors DO NOT hinder overall comprehension - DOES NOT produce enough language to assess - ideas CAN NOT be understood

-Grammar/ Vocabulary
+Grammar/ Voca 1

 10-9 8-6 5-3 2-0

-- correctly uses basic grammar - correctly uses B2 level structures and grammar - uses a variety of structures - attempts complex structures with some errors - can self-correct - correctly uses general and academic vocabulary relevant to the topic, situation, and register (formal vs. informal speech) - uses a wide range of B2 level vocabulary - has a few minor errors in B2 level structures and grammar - has SOME variety of structures - is sometimes able to self-correct - has occasional minor errors in general and academic vocabulary - uses some range of level appropriate vocabulary - has many errors in basic and B2 level structures and grammar that DO NOT hinder comprehension - does not self-correct - has errors in general and academic vocabulary that DO NOT hinder comprehension - uses very limited range of level appropriate vocabulary -DOES NOT produce enough language to assess - has many major grammatical errors that significantly HINDER comprehension - has many major errors in the choice and use of general and academic level appropriate vocabulary that significantly HINDER comprehension
+correctly uses basic grammar correctly uses level appropriate grammatical structures uses a variety of structures attempts complex structures with some errors can self-correct correctly uses general and academic vocabulary relevant to the topic, situation, and register (formal vs. informal speech) uses a wide range of level appropriate vocabulary has a few minor errors in level appropriate structures and grammar has SOME variety of structures is sometimes able to self-correct has occasional minor errors in general and academic vocabulary uses some range of level appropriate vocabulary has many errors in basic and level appropriate structures and grammar that DO NOT hinder comprehension does not self-correct has errors in general and academic vocabulary that DO NOT hinder comprehension uses very limited range of level appropriate vocabulary - DOES NOT produce enough language to assess - has many major grammatical errors that significantly HINDER comprehension - has many major errors in the choice and use of general and academic level appropriate vocabulary that significantly HINDER comprehension

 Fluency/Pronunciation

-- produces smooth, connected speech with minimal pauses, hesitations, or false starts - produces all English sounds to be understood, including vowels, consonants, clusters, and word endings (-s, -ed, etc.) - uses correct intonation of statements, questions, listing - accurately produces reductions, linking, phrasing, pausing, syllable and sentence stress - speaks with SOME pauses and hesitation, - has MANY errors in English sounds, including vowels, consonants, clusters, and word endings (-s, -ed, etc.) - intonation of statements, questions, listing - reductions, linking, phrasing, pausing, syllable and sentence stress - DOES NOT produce enough language to assess - has major pronunciation problems that significantly hinder comprehension
+5-4 - produces smooth, connected speech with minimal pauses and hesitations - produces all English sounds to be understood, including vowels, consonants and word endings (-s, -ed, etc.) - uses correct intonation of statements, questions, listing - accurately produces linking, pausing, syllable and sentence stress 3-2 - speaks with SOME pauses and hesitation, - has MANY errors in English sounds, including vowels, consonants, and word endings (-s, -ed, etc.) - intonation of statements, questions, listing - linking, pausing, syllable and sentence stress 1-0 - DOES NOT produce enough language to assess - has major pronunciation problems that significantly hinder comprehension

-Note: Half points can be assigned at examiner's discretion.
+Note: H alf points can be assigned at examiner's discretior 1.